-Ensure the student is enrolled in DDA so they can be in the School to Work program (S2W).

-- Note: Students must have a citizenship status that makes them eligible for Medicaid Waiver services in order to utilize the S2W program. - Apply for S2W by the spring before their last school year. - Ensure the IEP includes goals that will support future job placements.
+- Ensure the student is enrolled in DDA so they can be in the School-to-Work program (S2W). - Note: Students must have a citizenship status that makes them eligible for Medicaid Waiver services to utilize the S2W program. - Apply for S2W as early as possible, ideally when students start their high school transition program. - Ensure the IEP includes goals that will support future job placements.